tarikh03/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 #### Open the Redis Port

-- Edit the **docker-compose.yml** file of Fabric docker and add the Redis port to the ports list:
+- When using a Fabric Docker, Edit the **docker-compose.yml** file of Fabric docker and add the Redis port to the ports list:

   ```
   - "6379:6379"